espressomd/espresso/doc/sphinx/inter_bonded.rst

 The parameters are:

-    * temp_com : Temerature of the Langevin thermostat for the COM of the particle pair.
+    * temp_com : Temperature of the Langevin thermostat for the COM of the particle pair.
     * gamma_com: Friction coefficient of the Langevin thermostat for the COM of the particle pair.
-    * temp_distance: Temerature of the Langevin thermostat for the distance vector of the particle pair.
+    * temp_distance: Temperature of the Langevin thermostat for the distance vector of the particle pair.
     * gamma_distance: Friction coefficient of the Langevin thermostat for the distance vector of the particle pair.
     * r_cut:  Specifies maximum distance beyond which the bond is considered broken.

-The bond is closely related to simulating :ref:`Particle polarizability with thermalized cold Drude oszillators`.
+The bond is closely related to simulating :ref:`Particle polarizability with thermalized cold Drude oscillators`.